 Windows 11 recovery system — Is it enough?

-Windows 11 offers two ways to back up your PC:
+As we've mentioned, Windows 11 offers two ways to back up your PC:

 - File History lets you back up and recover selected files and folders.